-ALICE J. COLEMAN SCHOLARSHIP FUND: Pen Women Civic Club of Pulaski honored their president, Mrs. Alice J. Coleman, by establishing this scholarship at Martin.
-It is a part of the permanent endowment.

-W. D. AND HARRIET COMPERRY ENDOWED SCHOLARSHIP: Established in 1993 by Reverend and Mrs. W. D. Comperry, longtime minister in the Tennessee Annual Conference and trustee at Martin Methodist College, this endowed scholarship may be awarded to a needy student who demonstrates academic promise.

-COOK MEMORIAL SCHOLARSHIP: This scholarship was established by family and friends of Reverend C. B. Cook to honor his many years of devoted service to the Tennessee Conference and Martin Methodist College.
+- ALICE J. COLEMAN SCHOLARSHIP FUND: Pen Women Civic Club of Pulaski honored their president, Mrs. Alice J. Coleman, by establishing this endowed scholarship at Martin Methodist. - W. D. AND HARRIET COMPERRY ENDOWED SCHOLARSHIP: Established in 1993 by the Rev. and Mrs. W. D. Comperry, longtime minister in the Tennessee Annual Conference and trustee at Martin Methodist College, this endowed scholarship may be awarded to a needy student who demonstrates academic promise. - COOK MEMORIAL SCHOLARSHIP: This scholarship was established by family and friends of the Rev. C. B. Cook to honor his many years of devoted service to the Tennessee Conference and Martin Methodist College.
 The recipient must be a person of good citizenship and strong moral character and must make satisfactory academic progress.
 It is a part of the permanent endowment.